OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/vision/README.md

 * Technology choices should align with the capility and fit to the business.
 * Support releasing software as soon as possible.
 * Ensure that all architecture components are designed to be easy to catalogue and not lose track of.
-* Prefer repeatability over non-determinism
+* Prefer and predictability and repeatability over non-determinism

 # Target State Vision